ok-nick/opensource.contentauth.org/docs/manifest/legacy-assertions.md

 ---

 The latest C2PA technical specification is [version 2.2](https://c2pa.org/specifications/specifications/2.2/specs/C2PA_Specification.html).
 CAI recommends that applications:

 - Write manifest data that conforms to this version.
-- Read and validate manifest data from content credentials from applications that implemented earlier versions of the C2PA technical specification.
+- Read and validate manifest data that conforms to earlier versions of the C2PA technical specification.
 This ensures that your application is "backward-compatible" and can still validate assets that had claims written in the past.

 <div class="review-comment">